 Welcome to yet another resource about Mahojng!
 Below are the basics, but the REAL fun is in the Variants.
 Take a look.

-Mahjong (Majiang, Mah-Jongg, or others) is a game of tiles from Asia.
-There are as many variants of Mahjong as there are peoples in Asia, so we'll focus on the most common rule set.
+Mahjong (Majiang, Mah-Jongg, or others) is a game of tile combinations.
+There are many variants of Mahjong so we'll focus on one of the most common rule sets from Hong Kong.

 Your Goal is to build a hand of 14 tiles.
 You start with 13.
 Every turn you will add and then remove a tile from your hand.
 You win when the tile you pick completes your hand of 14.
 Before we gt into the rules, take a look at the tiles.